abdulrahmannourzad/Linear_Regression_Nourzad/README.md

-Project: predicting real estate prices with Machine Learning (Linear Regression and SGDRegressor Algorithm) using Python
+# Project 1: predicting real estate prices with Machine Learning (Linear Regression and SGDRegressor Algorithm) using Python

 Real Estate Price prediction plays a crucial role in both the real estate market and the economy at large.
 For investors, developers, and homeowners, accurate price predictions facilitate informed decision-making, investment planning, and risk management.